VivianDee/simple_shell/README.md

-Simple Shell for ALX SE
+Simple Shell for ALX SE.
+It is coded in C.